 Published By Janet Gershen-Siegel at November 2nd, 2017

-You are all set.
-You’ve got a fantastic idea.
+So you are all set.
+And you’ve got a fantastic idea.
 You have the capital and the know how and the will.

 All you need is a name.

 You may be tempted to just go with something quick.
 But you should take some care with this decision, like you should with all of your business decisions.
-Names matter!
+Your company name is going to matter!

-True story: I lived on Long Island several years ago, and I used to drive by a place called, I kid you not: ‘Things and Stuff’.
+True story: your blog writer lived on Long Island several years ago, and used to drive by a place called, not making this up: ‘Things and Stuff’.

-No, I don’t know what they sold, either.
-This exceptionally generic name could have been used for a store selling antique watches, dog toys, baked goods, or chainsaws.
-I cannot recall if this company ever advertised in any manner, such as the radio or billboards (this was before the internet was a big deal).
+There is no way to recall if this company ever advertised in any manner, such as the radio or billboards.
+Keep in mind, this was before the internet was a big deal.
 Without specifics and without advertising, there was no reason to go inside and find out if you could get a chili dog, a bridal gown, a set of tires for a monster truck, or a stuffed penguin toy.

 According to Entrepreneur, you can get away with this if your company is the first in your niche.
-Hence there is a General Motors because they have been around forever and they go back to pretty much the beginning of the automotive industry.
+Hence there is a General Motors because they have been around forever.
+They go back to pretty much the beginning of the automotive industry.
 This same concept also works for International Business Machines.

 The same is true with coined words.
 It can be difficult and expensive to get people to use and know how to spell words like Exxon, Enron, Verizon, and Kodak.
 These names aren’t horrible, and we all know them now.
 But they all cost their companies money in explaining the rebranding –and the explaining it again – to the general public.

 If you do end up making up a name, try to keep it short and at least somewhat related to your industry.
 Xerox did this to spectacular results, because the prefix ‘xero’ means ‘dry’.
-And that’s kind of what a Xerox machine could call itself back when the industry standard was mimeographing.
+And that is more or less what a Xerox machine could call itself back when the industry standard was mimeographing.
 It is a dry style of printing.
-The name is also catchy and easy for people to pronounce and spell.
+This business name is also catchy and easy for people to pronounce and spell.